Krishnapriya-prasannan/AI/Rule-Based AI Chatbot with NLTK/README.md

-#  Day 1 - Rule-Based AI Chatbot with NLTK
+#  Rule-Based AI Chatbot with NLTK

 This project is part of my **#100DaysOfAI** challenge.
 On **Day 1**, I built a simple **rule-based chatbot** in Python using **NLTK (Natural Language Toolkit)** to process user input.